relativitydev/file-migration-cli/README.md

 The File Migration CLI collects APM metrics for only the migrate command.
 This functionality is enabled by default.
 For information about the metrics that are collected, see the [README.md file](https://github.com/relativitydev/transfer-api-samples/blob/master/README.md) for the TAPI.

-The following command performs a TBD and collects APM metrics.
+The following command performs a migration and collects APM metrics.
 It includes the enabled /apm+ parameter:

 ```
 Relativity.Migration.Console.exe /command:migrate /url:"https://hostname.mycompany.corp" /login+ /oktaforce+ /workspaces:"1171671;1171672;1171673" /apm+